 About Suan Tuang

-Having benefited from service projects during his childhood in Myanmar, Tuang sought to implement community-centered service projects around the world.
-He served as the president of MIT’s International Development House (iHouse), where he found a home on campus.
-He also developed a passion for teaching, serving as a teaching assistant for two undergraduate classes and receiving the Frederick D. Greene Teaching award.
-During his senior year, he was awarded the Albert G. Hill Prize and was featured on the MIT homepage.
+At MIT, Tuang developed a passion for chemistry, conducting research in bioinorganic chemistry and systems biology as an Amgen scholar.
+He worked in the lab of Dr. Stephen Lippard at MIT and in the lab of Dr. Ralph Weissleder at Massachusetts General Hospital.
+Having benefited from service projects during his childhood in Myanmar, he sought to create community-focused service initiatives worldwide.
+As president of MIT’s International Development House (iHouse), he found a supportive community on campus.
+He also discovered a love for teaching, serving as a teaching assistant for two undergraduate classes and earning the Frederick D. Greene Teaching Award.
+In his senior year, Tuang received the Albert G. Hill Prize and was featured on the MIT homepage.

 Education